for number of citations see my google scholar profile

 1. Dechaume-Moncharmont FX, Cornuau JH, Keddar I, Ihle M, Motreuil S, Cézilly F. 2011.
 Rapid assessment of female preference for male size predicts subsequent choice of spawning partner in a socially monogamous cichlid fish.
 Comptes Rendus Biologies 334 (12): 906-910.

-Ihle M, Pick JL, Winney IS, Nakagawa S, Burke T. Fitness consequences of pair coordination in offspring provisioning in a wild population of biparental care birds. to be submitted to Frontiers in Ecology and Evolution – Research Topic
+Ihle M, Pick JL, Winney IS, Nakagawa S, Burke T. Fitness consequences of pair coordination in offspring provisioning in a wild population of biparental care birds. submitted to Frontiers in Ecology and Evolution – Research Topic